lilianricaud/patterning-complexity/english/feedback_loops.md

 Biological systems contain many types of regulatory circuits, both positive and negative.
 As in other contexts, positive and negative do not imply that the feedback causes good or bad effects.
 A negative feedback loop is one that tends to slow down a process, whereas the positive feedback loop tends to accelerate it.

 By using feedback properties, the behavior of a system can be altered to meet the needs of an application; systems can be made stable, responsive or held constant.
-It is shown that dynamical systems with a feedback experience an adaptation to the edge of chaos
+It is shown that dynamical systems with a feedback experience an adaptation to the edge of chaos.

 https://en.wikipedia.org/wiki/Feedback